24 December 2024

 in my head, even when I’m sitting alone

-in my apartment with a luscious hour
+in my apartment with a luscious free

-or two opened up to write.
+hour or two.
 Pen on paper,

 I find my head is full of multi-colored